InabaTatsuro/papers/README.md

 - it can be used in cases where the linear operator is unknown

 High-Resolution Image Synthesis with Latent Diffusion Models [[Rombach+, CVPR22](https://arxiv.org/abs/2112.10752)]
-- LDM performs semactic compression and AE + GAN performs perceptual compression
+- LDM performs semantic compression and AE + GAN performs perceptual compression
 - the original paper of Stable Diffusion

 ## Read Later